tekknolagi/tekknolagi.github.com/_posts/2025-03-28-ir-lvalues.md

 1. Recursively building up expressions without committing them immediately to a buffer of IR
-1. Leaving names unresolved, as strings
+1. Leaving names unresolved, as strings (imagine a `Name "foo"` AST node or something)

 In IR land, we're trying to eagerly emit IR *and* resolve names to offsets at the same time.